mgambrell/Motherload.Open/MtSharperest/MTS.Open/readme.md

 You can then find a demo at /Motherload.Switch/MtSharperest/Demos/SwitchDemo

+THIS INFORMATION IS NOW VERY OUT OF DATE

 Note the skus directory - this is where we build each platform.
 There's a brute.bat in there, which creates a `.bruted` directory containing a buildable .sln.
 Run my brute.bats from a visual studio command prompt (I'm using vs2015).

 When opening a demo or template, change visual studio to select the Debug|x64 configuration.
 This is where you'll do the bulk of the .net-based prototyping for your game.
 (TODO: consider renaming this to Proto and Brute, for a more prescriptive arrangement)